hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

     * (all)
 ```

 ## Interactive Rule Creation

-When prompted for tool approval, users can now create rules directly:
+When prompted for tool approval, users can create rules directly:

 ```
 Amazon Q: I'll check the status of your git repository.